Yu-Zhang-Eugene/yu-zhang-eugene.github.io/_pages/about.md

   - /about.html
 ---

-I obtained my Ph.D. in Electrical Engineering from the University of Texas at San Antonio in July 2025, and was fortunate to be supervised by <a href="https://guoyuanxiong.github.io" class="custom-link" target="_blank">Dr. Yuanxiong Guo</a> and <a href="https://yanmingong.github.io" class="custom-link" target="_blank">Dr. Yanmin Gong</a>.
+I obtained my Ph.D. in Electrical and Computer Engineering from the University of Texas at San Antonio in July 2025, and was fortunate to be supervised by <a href="https://guoyuanxiong.github.io" class="custom-link" target="_blank">Dr. Yuanxiong Guo</a> and <a href="https://yanmingong.github.io" class="custom-link" target="_blank">Dr. Yanmin Gong</a>.
 I also hold an M.S. in Information Technology and Management from the University of Texas at Dallas and a B.S. in Navigation Technology and Logistics Management from Wuhan University of Technology.

 <p>&nbsp;</p>